 - Any other movables with regard to which the law may provide registration for that purpose.

-Also, rights over leasehold according to Rights over Leasehold Asset Act B.E.
+Also, rights over leasehold according to the Rights over Leasehold Asset Act B.E.
 2562

 Section 747.
 A pledge is a contract whereby a person, called the pledgor, delivers to another person, called the pledge, a movable property as a security for the performance of an obligation.

-Judgment of Supreme Court No. 4278/2534.
-The defendant borrowed money from the plaintiff and made a pledge agreement with the plaintiff for a sewing machine.
+Judgement of Supreme Court No. 4278/2534 The defendant borrowed money from the plaintiff and made a pledge agreement with the plaintiff for a sewing machine.
 But did not deliver the sewing machine to the plaintiff.
-It is not considered a pledge under section Section 747
+It is not considered a pledge under Section 747.

-These security agreements with the different protections might make you confused, so to know which one is the best in your case, come to visit us.
-Moreover, they can be used to guarantee any kind of debt, not only the loan money agreement.
+These security agreements with their different protections might make you confused, so to know which one is best in your case, come to visit us.
+Moreover, they can be used to guarantee any kind of debt, not just the loan money agreement.